 Also, it’s pretty informal on the dress code (ask if you have any questions about that — he usually show up in jeans and a T-Shirt).

 We’ll spend most of the morning talking about basic Agile Principles and some of the fundamentals of Scrum.
 This workshop is geared toward software development teams, but we will not dig into any technical stuff during this event.

 Scrum is all about people, and you’ll experience what it is like to actually work on a Scrum Team and how to effectively create a high performing team.
 Since the workshop is generally filled with people at all experience levels, the interactions between all of us will be enhanced by many different simulations, exercises and group discussions about real world situations.

-We’ll break for lunch (provided — let us know if you have any dietary restrictions) and then after that we’ll start getting into more interesting topics.
+We’ll break for lunch and then after that we’ll start getting into more interesting topics.
 No post-lunch carb comas here.